 It’s easy to fall into a mindset of just going through the motions.
 It’s easy to go through the days without really seeing or caring or experiencing.
 It’s easy to just get to the next day without focusing on the moments it takes to get there.

-As parents, how do we get out of this funk?
+As parents, how do we get out of this habit?
 How do we make the most of the time we have with our kids?
-I answered those questions three weeks ago with a Mother-Daughter Bucket List.
-Today, I tackled the same list, but for our boys!
+To help me do this I created a Mother Son Bucket List.

 Moms, I want to encourage you to create a bucket list with your son.
 Fill your days together with plans, with dreams, and with adventure!
 Find things you both love and are passionate about, then chase recklessly after those dreams!